miferg/miferg.github.io/docs/index.md

 My current research aims to reclaim the uncharacterized protein content of metagenomic data in order to infer functional information.

-I am also working on a mine tailing bioremediation proyect analizing microbiome and RNASeq data to understand the establishment of pioneer plants in this toxic substrate.
+I am also working on a mine tailing mine tailing bioremediation project analyzing microbiome and RNASeq data to understand the establishment of pioneer plants in this toxic substrate.

 Contact: miferg@ciencias.unam.mx